Dawn Meredith - Author

 they see in their environment, causing confusion which results in

 anxiety.
-In addition, if children aren't physically active, their body doesn't learn to figure out its physical limits through play.
-In addition, physical activity, especially for boys, releases pent up emotions and energy, helps them process what is happening in their environment and is crucial to self confidence.
+If children aren't physically active, their body doesn't learn to figure out its physical limits through play.
+Physical activity, especially for boys, releases pent up emotions and energy, helps them process what is happening in their environment and is crucial to self confidence.
 Play is also important for social skills, as children learn to interact appropriately, discovering what is acceptable in the group, how to play fair, how to resolve conflict etc. Some children need help with learning these things, because it doesn't come completely naturally to them or they might be a little shy.

 The power of this book